dotnet/vscode-csharp/CONTRIBUTING.md

 After completing the configuration, follow these steps:

 1. Press `Ctrl+Shift+D` and then `F5` to launch the extension.
-This will open a new VS Code instance.
+This will open a new VS Code instance for `vscode-csharp` repo.
 2. In the new VS Code instance, open the project or solution you want to debug.
-3. Set the workspace settings to have the debug or the path to the server.
+3. Follow instructions in [Finding the `settings.json` file for your workspace](#finding-the-settingsjson-file-for-your-workspace) to find and set the workspace settings for the language server you want to debug.
 4. Ensure the language server is fully built in Debug mode.
 5. Meanwhile in a Visual Studio instance open the `.sln` solution file for the language server you want to debug.
 Keep this instance open for use in a later step.
 6. Back on VS Code, press `Ctrl+Shift+P` and select `Reload Window`.
-This ensures the changes from the configuration step are applied.
+This ensures the changes made in step 3 are applied.
 7. After reloading, a window will pop up prompting you to select or open a Visual Studio instance.
 Now, select the instance you opened in step 5.
 8. The language server will now trigger a breakpoint on `Debugger.Launch()` when it starts.